isomerpages/enterprisesg-wmo/_about-us/01-weights-and-measures-programme/a-act-and-regulations.md

 ## Weights and Measures Regulations

+The Weights and Measures Office regulates weighing and measuring instruments for trade, such as mass, length and volumetric measurements of food, fuel and other essential commodities including pre-packaged goods.

 The requirements under the Weights and Measures Programme are governed by the Weights and Measures Act and subsidiary legislations:

 *Weights and Measures Act*: